bhumi1310/Travel-Blog-Website/Personal-Blog-Website-master/README.md

   Import all the modularized css files to `css/styles.css`

-* Create `js` directory with the following file:
-  * `app.js` for adding navbar toggle button functionality

 For details now how everything has been implemented, refer the source code.

 ## Features